 According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, more than 53 million people have osteoporosis, but consuming calcium and vitamin D may help reduce your risk for fractures.
 At breakfast, consuming fiber-rich foods, such as fruits and whole grains, also help you feel full and satisfied.

-Try a traditional breakfast made from one hard-boiled egg, one slice of whole wheat toast, one cup of berries and a cup of reduced fat milk.
-Or, opt for a slice of whole wheat toast, topped with a tablespoon of low fat cream cheese and a slice of smoked salmon, tomato slices, olives, and enjoy fortified orange juice on the side.
+Try a traditional breakfast made from one hard-boiled egg, one slice of whole-wheat toast, a cup of berries and a cup of reduced-fat milk.
+Or opt for a slice of whole-wheat toast, topped with a tablespoon of low-fat cream cheese, a slice of smoked salmon, tomato slices and olives, and enjoy fortified orange juice on the side.

 Nutritious Lunches and Dinners

-Eat 3 ounces of boneless, skinless chicken breast with 1 cup each of steamed carrots and roasted potatoes with olive oil, one whole wheat roll and drink a cup of reduced fat milk for your dinner.
+Eat 3 ounces of boneless, skinless chicken breast with 1 cup each of steamed carrots and roasted potatoes with olive oil, one whole-wheat roll and drink a cup of reduced-fat milk for your dinner.
 Or try 3 ounces of baked fish, with a half-cup each of brown rice and steamed broccoli on the side.
-Finish your meal with a cup of strawberries and a cup of water or tea.
+Finish your meal with a cup of strawberries and a cup of water or herb tea.

 Foods 60-Year-Old Women Should Avoid

 Foods that can be damaging to the body and actually promote chronic disease should be avoided.
 Limit high-fat meats, foods high in sodium and sugar, highly processed foods and sugary drinks.